BeeeOn/gateway/doc/mainpage.md

 * bluetooth.le.maxAgeRssi - the time after which a Bluetooth LE device that is unavailable would be declared as unavailable

+* bluetooth.classic.artificialAvaibilityTimeout - the time after which a Bluetooth Classic device that is unavailable would be declared as unavailable

 ##### Bluetooth HCI statistics reporting

 The BeeeOn Gateway can periodically report statistics of HCI interfaces via the internal